 A list of the best CPA review courses is a good starting point to understand the training options available and the cost to your business should you wish to develop a management accountant in-house.

-For smaller businesses lacking the resources or workforce to bring in or train up staff, there is always the option of using third-party firms to provide management accountancy muscle without needing to hire.
+For smaller businesses lacking the resources or workforce to bring in or train up staff, there’s the option to use third-party firms to provide management accountancy muscle without needing to hire.

 Whichever option you choose, I hope that this article has convinced you of the importance of management accountancy for businesses big and small.

-Ultimately, it is a case of finding support and advice to help you get those crucial management decisions right first time.
+Ultimately, it is a case of finding support and advice to help you get crucial management decisions right – the first time.